 But of course, there are differences, and we do like to get into the detail, so, let's take a deep dive into the most important features that differentiate the two.

-Whether you're after the best Dyson vacuum or on the market for the best Shark vacuum, we've had extensive time with both in our homes.
-Whether you're already Team Dyson or Team Shark, let this comparison between the two brands help guide your next major vacuum purchase.
+Whether you're after the best Dyson vacuum or in the market for the best Shark vacuum, we've had extensive time with both in our homes and testing facility.
+This comparison between the two brands will help guide your vacuum purchase.

 Shark vs Dyson: Product Range

-Shark and Dyson both offer robust product lines.
+Shark and Dyson both offer a wide range of choice.
 Shark offers a range of corded, cordless, handheld, and robot vacuums, while Dyson emphasizes its cord-free range.

 For the sake of this comparison article, we will be emphasizing both brands' best cordless vacuum cleaners, when comparing each brand.